anton-pershin/spbu-gen-ai/p2_inference_engines/README.md

 During the model loading, there will be a message printed to stdout saying how many layers are "offloaded" to GPUs and CPU.
 Check this message carefully to be sure that the layers have been distributed as planned.

-`llama.cpp` employs pipeline parallelism which means that the each GPU hosts its own layers and GPUs are run sequentially.
-Not every efficient, that's why vLLM with its tensor parallelism may be preferred.

 Once the prompt has been processed, you should observe the following performance metrics (maybe even more):
 ```
 prompt eval time =    2286.99 ms /    31 tokens (   73.77 ms per token,    13.55 tokens per second)